emmagamma/teach/README.md

 This guide assumes you know pretty much nothing about programming and seeks to take you through everything you'll need to get started with javaScript, HTML, and CSS as well as a number of other tangential tools and technologies that are widely used by professional software engineers.
 If you follow along, by the end you should have everything you need to start your first project and kick it's freakin ass.

+One of the handiest resources for familiarizing yourself with the command line is https://ss64.com which will give you a list of default commands available on your specific operating system.
+PowerShell is the default in windows, although now-a-days it's possible to run Bash in windows so that your environment functions similarly to Linux or macOS which both run Bash with a few minor variations.

+First there was the Bourne Shell, released in 1979 and it was widely replaced by Bash ten years later in 1989.
+Bash stands for Bourne Again Shell, and you can get a bit more history on [wikipedia](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) if you're into that sorta thing.

 # Getting your environment set up

 ### on Windows: